mattbis/lib-open-ev-container.dev/src.dev/std/readme.md

 b. the library doesnt know you own IL: but it can export this into a general format.

 c. tiers allow a proejct to have inner par revisions and linking common data... ( TODO: this would allow one project ot have its own complete history )

+d. drm or vendor info is discouraged but is just another protected tier